Not all magic and fairy dust for live TV production of Peter Pan

 “Weird that the ‘lost boys’ are grown men,” tweeted actress Mia Farrow.

-“I‘m watching #Peter Pan but it looks more like a gay pride parade,” comedian Dane Cook said on Twitter.
+“I‘m watching #Peter Pan but it looks more like a gay pride parade,” a viewer named Dane Cook said on Twitter.

-“Honestly at this point, I‘m just sticking around to see that psycho in the crocodile outfit again,” tweeted Adam Lusici.
+“Honestly at this point, I‘m just sticking around to see that psycho in the crocodile outfit again,” added Adam Lusici.

 Oscar winner Walken, 71, drew the most varied comments for his laid-back, sashaying portrayal of Hook, which some likened to an aging Jack Sparrow in the “Pirates of the Caribbean” films.